Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/options.rst

    Include this material and the geometry that uses it in ray-tracing calculations.
    See :doc:`Transparency </render/blender_render/materials/properties/transparency>` for details of ray-tracing.
 Full Oversampling
-   Force this material to render full shading/textures for all :doc:`anti-aliasing </render/blender_render/antialiasing>` samples.
+   Force this material to render full shading and textures for all :doc:`anti-aliasing </render/blender_render/antialiasing>` samples.
 Sky
    Render this material with zero alpha, but with